T20X/notes/sockets.md

 As with TCP, SO_REUSEPORT allows multiple UDP sockets to be bound to the same port.
 This facility could, for example, be useful in a DNS server operating over UDP.
 With SO_REUSEPORT, each thread could use recv() on its own socket to accept datagrams arriving on the port.
 The traditional approach is that all threads would compete to perform recv() calls on a single shared socket.
 As with the second of the traditional TCP scenarios described above, this can lead to unbalanced loads across the threads.
 By contrast, SO_REUSEPORT distributes datagrams evenly across all of the receiving threads..
 ***WARNING*** DOES NOT LOOK IT WORKS LIKE THAT!

+**SO_INCOMING_CPU** (gettable since Linux 3.19, settable since Linux 4.4)
+      Sets or gets the CPU affinity of a socket.
+Expects an integer flag.

+          int cpu = 1;
+          setsockopt(fd, SOL_SOCKET, SO_INCOMING_CPU, &cpu,
+                      sizeof(cpu));

+      Because all of the packets for a single stream (i.e., all packets for the same 4-tuple) arrive on the single RX queue that is associated with a particular CPU, the typical use case is to employ one listening process per RX queue, with the incoming flow being handled by a listener on the same CPU that is handling the RX queue.
+This provides optimal NUMA behavior and keeps CPU caches hot.

+**SO_INCOMING_NAPI_ID** (gettable since Linux 4.12)
+      Returns a system-level unique ID called NAPI ID that is associated with a RX queue on which the last packet associated with that socket is received.

+      This can be used by an application to split the incoming flows among worker threads based on the RX queue on which the packets associated with the flows are received.
+It allows each worker thread to be associated with a NIC HW receive queue and service all the connection requests received on that RX queue.
+This mapping between an app thread and a HW NIC queue streamlines the flow of data from the NIC to the application.

 ## accept()